IST263/fall2019m004/docs/question-bank.md

 - What is the main difference between an absolute and relative path?
 - What is SEO?
 - What is the difference between an ordered and unordered list?
+- What is a semantic HTML?
+Give an example

+## Week 4 - CSS

+- What does CSS stand for and what does it do for HTML?
+- What is the difference between an internal stylesheet and an external stylesheet?
+- What is a CSS declaration?
+- Can you write CSS in an HTML document?
+- What is a Document Object Model?